berkayarslan17/Multithreading-with-pthreads/README.md

 ### Command Thread
 1) Gets the command data
-2) If starts with 'S', stops Listener Thread.
+2) If ends with 'S', stops Listener Thread.